Cuisine of Hawaii: Fish and seafood

 Tuna is the most important fish in Hawaiian cuisine.
 Varieties include the skipjack tuna (aku), the yellowfin tuna (ahi), and the albacore tuna (tombo).

 Ahi in particular has a long history, since ancient Hawaiians used it on long ocean voyages because it is well preserved when salted and dried.
 A large portion of the local tuna fishery goes to Japan to be sold for sashimi.
 Tuna is eaten as sashimi in Hawaii as well, but is also grilled or sautéed, or made into poke.

-The Pacific blue marlin (kajiki) is barbecued or grilled, but should not be overcooked due to its very low fat content.
+The Pacific blue marlin (kajiki) is barbecued or grilled at high temperatures, but for a relatively short period of time to avoid overcooking due to its very low fat content.
 The broadbill swordfish (shutome), popular and shipped all over the mainland United States, is high in fat and its steaks may be grilled, broiled, or used in stir-fries.
 The groupers (hapuu) are most often steamed.
 The red snapper (onaga) is steamed, poached, or baked.
 The pink snapper (opakapaka) has a higher fat, and is steamed or baked, served with a light sauce.
-The Wahoo (ono) is grilled or sautéed, and the dolphin fish (mahimahi) is usually cut into steaks and fried or grilled.
+The wahoo (ono) is grilled or sautéed, and the dolphin fish (mahimahi) is usually cut into steaks and fried or grilled.
 The moonfish (opah) is used for broiling, smoking, or making sashimi.

 Poke is a local cuisine that originally involved preserving raw fish or other seafood such as octopus with sea salt and rubbing it (lomi) with seasonings or cutting it into small pieces.
 Seasonings made of seaweed, kukui nut, and sea salt were traditionally used for the Hawaiian poke.

 Since first contact with Western and Asian cultures, scallions, chili peppers, and soy sauce have become common additions to it.

 Poke is different from sashimi, since the former is usually rough-cut and piled onto a plate, and can be made with less expensive pieces of fish.

 During the early 1970s, poke became an appetizer to have with beer or to bring to a party.

 Spices

-Showing the island's Asian influence, teriyaki has become the most popular way of treating meats, including Spam.
-Other common Asian spices include five-spice powder from China, wasabi and shoyu (soy sauce) from Japan, and bagoong from the Philippines.
-Types of spices local for Hawaii cuisine include aloha shoyu.
+Showing the island's Asian influence, common Asian spices include five-spice powder from China, wasabi and shoyu (soy sauce) from Japan, and bagoong from the Philippines.